Hello, 2019: Revelry and reflection greet new year

 Britons ushered in the new year with the familiar chimes of Big Ben, even though the world famous clock has been disconnected for more than a year because of a conservation project.

-Parliament announced last week that the clock’s massive bell would sound to mark the new year with the help of a specially built electric mechanism to power the hammer, which weighs about 440 pounds (200 kilograms).
+Parliament announced last week that the clock’s massive bell would sound to mark the new year with the help of a specially built electric mechanism to power the hammer, which weighs about 440 pounds.
 The clock mechanism, which has kept time since 1859, has been dismantled as part of the renovation work.

 New Year’s Eve without Big Ben would be positively un-British.
 The comforting chimes are used by TV and radio stations throughout Britain to herald the moment of transition from the old to the new year.